stesind/uc_product_actions_sku/README.txt

  2) Create a new view, using a "Page" display and "VBO" as the display style.
  3) Filter the view to display products only, and expose some filters so that you can filter the list of products as you wish.
- 4) In the VBO settings of that view, check the boxes next to the new "Modify product Sell Price" and "Modify product Weight" actions.
+ 4) In the VBO settings of that view, select this action.
  5) Save the view, and visit the page.
  6) Filter the list (or simply select some products) and select the desired action from the Bulk Operations select box, and click Execute.